What is employee experience?

 Understanding and responding to what is going on across these elements of work life, in connection with those moments that matter, is how organisations can begin to build a great employee experience.
 Whether it’s an employee’s relationship with their manager, how technology helps them to do their job, or their confidence to deal with customers, this experience cannot exist in isolation.
 It’s only by teams working together – and with the systems that support them – that businesses can drive that experience forward and, in turn, create high engagement.

 This article is an extract from Ciphr’s white paper, Employee experience: moving the dial on moments that matter.
 Download the free PDF to discover:

 - How to gauge the experiences of your employees

-- The role of technology in building employee experience
+- The role of technology and HR software in building employee experience

 - Which employee experience interventions are most effective